 Law firm marketing is the practice of attracting new potential clients to your law firm.
-This might include a mix of digital marketing, SEO, blogging, billboard ads, and many other tactics.
-But no matter how you approach it, law firm marketing can easily consume a lot of your time and energy.
+A law firm marketing plan may cover a mix of digital marketing, SEO, blogging, print, and digital ads.
+Your marketing plan may also include many other tactics, including leveraging law firm marketing technology to automate various tasks.
+But no matter how you approach it, marketing your firm can easily consume a lot of your time and energy.

-In this guide, you’ll learn everything you need to know about properly marketing your law firm, from SEO to networking and everything in between.
-This includes understanding key marketing terms, how to measure your efforts, helpful stats to inform your marketing choices, and the best tools to use.
+In this guide, you’ll learn everything you need to know about properly marketing your law firm—from SEO to networking and everything in between.
+This guide will help you understand key law firm marketing terms, steps to take to start building your marketing plan, and how to measure your efforts.
+Plus, you’ll learn helpful stats to inform your marketing choices, best practices and industry insights, and the best law firm marketing technology and tools to use.

 Law firm marketing terms

-Given that law firm marketing is not your forte, it’s important to understand the basic foundations before moving into planning and execution.
+It’s important to understand the basics of law firm marketing before moving into planning and execution.
 We’ve put together a handy list of the most important marketing terms you need to know.

-Of course, there are many, many, more marketing terms you can read up on, but this short list provides a good start, especially if you’ve never tried your hand at marketing before.
+Of course, there are many, many more marketing terms you can read up on, but this short list provides a good start, especially if you’re new to law firm marketing.

 A marketing lead is a potential client for your firm.
 It’s more than just someone who simply visits your website.
 A person becomes a marketing lead once they take an action that shows they’re interested in speaking to you.
 For example, they might fill out a “Contact Us” form, call your firm, or provide their contact information in some other way.

-For more information, read our guide Lead Generation for Lawyers.
+For more information, read our guide on Lead Generation for Lawyers.

-A landing page is a website page that’s built to get visitors to take a specific action.
-This might mean clicking on a button, filling out a form, booking a consultation, or making a phone call.
+A landing page is a website page built to get visitors to take a specific action, such as clicking a link, filling out a form, booking a consultation, or making a phone call.
 For more information on landing pages, check out the post Should Lawyers Use Landing Pages?

-Search Engine Optimization, or SEO, refers to the practice of optimizing websites so that they appear near the top of search results for relevant keywords.
+Search engine optimization, or SEO, refers to the practice of optimizing websites so they appear near the top of search results for relevant keywords.

 Keywords (also called keyword phrases) are words or phrases that represent the topics you build your pages around.
-For example, if you are a divorce attorney based in Los Angeles, you might target a keyword phrase such as “L.A.
-Divorce Attorney”.
+For example, if you’re a divorce attorney based in Manhattan, you might target a keyword phrase such as “NYC Divorce Attorney.”

 Return on investment (ROI)

-Return on investment, or ROI, is a performance metric used in many areas of business, but is especially important when it comes to marketing.
-In order to grow your law firm and keep your business profitable, you’ll need to make sure that you’re getting good returns on the investments you’re making across your marketing efforts.
+Return on investment, or ROI, is a performance metric used in many business areas, but is especially important when it comes to marketing.
+To grow your law firm and keep your business profitable, you’ll need to make sure that you’re getting good returns on the investments you’re making across your marketing initiatives.

 Pay-per-click, or PPC, is an online paid advertising model in which advertisers pay a set amount each time a site visitor clicks on their ad.